 - Give employees a voice – ensuring your DEI efforts are rooted in and responsive to your people, is key to success.
-Employee engagement surveys create space for people to surface or comment on issues, challenges and successes they observe and experience.
+Employee engagement surveys create space for people to surface or comment on issues, challenges, and successes they observe and experience.

-- Measure DEI progress over time – if designed effectively employee engagement surveys can function as a ‘pulse check’ on the climate of DEI at the organisation in the short term and as a metric for measuring progress over time.
+- Measure DEI progress over time – if designed effectively employee engagement surveys can function as a ‘pulse check’ on the climate of DEI at the organization in the short term and as a metric for measuring progress over time.

-How to conduct effective DEI employee engagement surveys – step by step
+How to conduct effective DEI employee engagement surveys – step by-step

 1. Identify themes: there are 3 key areas you will want to think about: